What is Pay-For-Performance SEO?

 “White hat cloaking is a contradiction in terms of Google.
 We’ve never had to make an exception for “white hat” cloaking.
 If someone tells you that — that’s dangerous.”

 When it comes to keywords, volume and ranking difficulty are everything.
-Ideally, you want to take advantage of keywords that have a decent amount of traffic without powerful domains already ranking for them.
+Ideally, you want to take advantage of keywords with a decent amount of traffic without powerful domains already ranking for them.

 Regarding pay-for-performance SEO, many practitioners will only target easy to rank excessively long-tail keywords.
 In other words, they will rank your site for keywords with low volume.
 This increases your keyword count and might look good on paper, but in reality, it won’t bring any traffic to your site.